c3d/xl/doc/HANDBOOK_3-types.md

 A type declaration is like any other XL declaration.
-It can have parameters, including parameters with the `type` type, and such declarations can then be used to build _tpye expressions_.
+It can have parameters, including parameters with the `type` type, and such declarations can then be used to build _type expressions_.

 For example, the following code extends our previous `complex` type to take an argument that indicates the representation for `real` numbers,